-Routine property inspections generally occur every three months, or not less than four times per year.
+Routine property inspections generally occur every three months or not less than four times per year.
+These can come round quickly, and for tenants, it may often feel like the last one has only just occurred, however, they are a requirement of our role.